marcelpetrick/DevNotes/BeenThereSeenThat/20220705_EdgeMLSeries_EdgeImpulse_Munich_Day1/README.md

 * reinforcement learning: good for learning to play Go or other computer games

 * reasons for failure: asking the wrong question
-* having too less, much data, using the wrong tools,not the right model or metrics, wrong people, trying to solve the wrong question
+* having too little or too much data, using the wrong tools, not the right model or metrics, wrong people, trying to solve the wrong question
 [todo: add some of the photos - at least those which can be read]

 ## Making things smarter